 New Zealand Oil and Gas Limited

-On 8 March 2017, New Zealand Oil & Gas Limited (NZOG) announced that it intended to undertake a capital return of $100 million to shareholders, by way of a Court-approved scheme of arrangement (the Scheme) under Part 15 of the Companies Act 1993.
+New Zealand Oil & Gas Limited (NZOG) announced on 4 November 2014 that it intended to undertake a capital return of approximately $63.2 million to shareholders, by way of a Court-approved scheme of arrangement (the Scheme) under Part 15 of the Companies Act 1993.

 NZOG had approximately 430 million shares on issue, including 421 million ordinary shares and 9 million part-paid shares, where shareholders had paid-up 1 cent on each share.

 Part-paid shareholders would not participate in the scheme.
 This meant their relative shareholdings to the ordinary shareholders would increase very slightly.
 NZOG submitted that this was fair to all shareholders, as the increase in shareholdings was effectively in lieu of being able to participate in the capital return.

 NZOG’s largest shareholding was held by Zeta Energy Pte Ltd and Bermuda Commercial Bank Limited.
 Together, those entitles held 19.53% of all ordinary shares.

 There were no shareholders in NZOG who, for the purpose of the Code, held or controlled (together with associates) more than 20% of the voting rights in NZOG either before or after the scheme.